lgatto/lgatto.github.io/_pages/cbio-who.md

   India.
 His research focuses on Artificial Intelligence, Machine Learning in Healthcare.
-He worked on predicting protein subcellular location using deep learning techniques during his internship and is now focusing in the multi-omics integration is cancer.
+He worked on predicting protein subcellular location using deep learning techniques during his internship and is now focusing on the multi-omics integration in cancer.

 ## [R for Mass Spectrometry](https://www.rformassspectrometry.org/) core team